741 Colonel Ledyard Highway

 needs.
 He stated that coincidentally the Town of Preston’s Street Sweeper was at the end of

-some services to Preston which included mechanic services and they were maintaining
+services to Preston which included mechanic services and maintaining Preston’s fleet.

 Mr. Masalin continued by reviewing a quote from Pelican in the amount of $285,990 which